Reduce Inflammation through Healthy Diet

 You can help your body fight inflammation by reducing stress, eliminating sugar and processed foods, and getting enough sunshine.
 Diet is a key part of your inflammation-fighting plan, and some foods have amazing anti-inflammatory properties.

-Fried Foods – Chips, fried chicken, doughnuts
+Deep Fried Foods – Chips, Doughnuts, French Fries

-Fish – Salmon, Tuna, Herring, Sardines
+Fatty Fish – Salmon, Tuna, Herring, Sardines

 Our research supported the inclusion of Ginger and Boswellia within our FlexiQule supplement.
 Ginger works to lower inflammation and in some studies has been shown to reduce pain associated with arthritis.
 Garlic has long been a folk remedy for colds and illness, and its anti-inflammatory properties are amazing!
 Garlic contains sulfur compounds that stimulate your immune system to fight disease.